mt-digital/rda-lod/docs/final_p6_plan.md

 suggested for use are still foreign to me.
 Then I realized "Linked Data" transcends standards or a given technology.
 So, as a first prototype, I'm going to build a linked interdisciplinary system based on the tools I know.
+Hopefully at the Paris Plenary I will get some good feedback and guidance on whether or not RDF and SPARQL, for example, are really necessary, or if my "web first" approach is suitable.

 Everything in keeping with the "open" part of linked open data, this software has been open source from day one on GitHub:
 [https://github.com/mtpain/rda-lod](https://github.com/mtpain/rda-lod).
 There you can find up-to-date instructions on how to run the development version of the web app locally.

+Although it doesn't yet show in the web app, the realm of use cases I've settled on is researching the background and foundation of environmental conflict.
+For example, if someone wants to understand the conflict around an endangered species, there are probably court cases, surveys of public opinion, ecological surveys of the species and its environment, and so on.
+In the long run we can use linked data to enable a user to efficiently generate reports, citations, and bulk data downloads that the user can instantly download and explore on their local machine.

 ### Why another search interface?
 ICPSR and DataONE have their own.